orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 ### Modes

-The Form Runner detail page can have the following modes:
+The Form Runner Detail page can have the following modes:

 * `new`
 * `edit`